srikarg/srikarg.github.io/_posts/2013-03-23-css-table-menu.md

 comments: true
 ---

 Hey guys!
 Navigation is extremely important for any website.
 It is the foundation of the site, as it provides the user with a sense of the various crooks and nannies of it.
 Today, we'll create a basic table menu.
-If you want to view the video version of this tutorial that I made a few months ago, click [here](http://www.youtube.com/watch?v=xjZMlQUFsJY&feature=player_detailpage).
+If you want to view the video version of this tutorial that I made a few months ago, then click play below!

+<div class="video-container"><iframe width="640" height="360" src="//www.youtube.com/embed/xjZMlQUFsJY?rel=0" frameborder="0" allowfullscreen></iframe></div>

 # Procedure